robpe/multi_dispatch/README.md

 Method Ambiguities
 ------------------

-It is possible to define a set of function methods such that there is no unique most specific method applicable to some combinations of arguments:
+It is possible to define a set of methods such that there is no unique most specific method applicable to some combinations of arguments:

 ```ruby
 def_multi :arg, 1, Numeric do |*a|